CortexIntelligentAutomation/CTX-Manual-Intervention/README.md

 ## Installation
 Details of the installation can be found in the [CTX-Manual-Intervention Deployment Plan](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/blob/master/CTX-Manual-Intervention%20-%20Deployment%20Plan.pdf).

+The steps to upgrade differ depending on whether the Logging Database was installed as a Partitioned or Non-Partitioned database.
+These are details in the Deployment Plan and the relefvant files for each can be found below:

+### Partitioned Logging Solution
+For upgrading the Logging Database to support Manual Intervention, the Stored Procedure must be updated with the [Stored Procedure Upgrade Script](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/releases/download/v1.0/CommitLog.sql).

+If the Logging Database was installed as a partitioned solution, you will also need to upgrade another stored procedure by running the [ProcessLog Stored Procedure Upgrade Script](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/releases/download/v1.0/usp_PART_ProcessLog.sql).

+### Non-Partitioned Logging Solution
+For upgrading the Logging Database to support Manual Intervention, the Stored Procedure must be updated with the [Stored Procedure Upgrade Script](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/releases/download/v1.0/CommitLog.sql).

+If the Logging Database was installed as a non-partitioned solution, you can modify the table directly with the [ProcessLog Upgrade Script](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/releases/download/v1.0/ProcessLog.Recreate.sql).

 ## How to use
 A detailed User Guide has been provided with instructions on how to use the flows/subtasks, available [here](https://github.com/CortexIntelligentAutomation/CTX-Manual-Intervention/blob/master/CTX-Manual-Intervention%20-%20User%20Guide.pdf).
 Configuration of subtask inputs and outputs are detailed in notes on the subtask workspace.